Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/healthwatch.md

    Let's copy the Instance ID of the diego cell which shows the highest load on CPU.

-5. Let's SSH into this diego cell to continue our investigation.
+5. Let's prepare to SSH into this diego cell so that we can continue our investigation.

    If you lost connectivity to the jumpbox from our prior labs you will need to SSH again to our Jumphost.
    Please use the instructions which were provided prior to the lab starting.